 It is one of the first steps in an initiative to integrate game-based learning across its entire curriculum.
 Muzzy Lane, a company that creates game-based tools, will partner with the college on the project that is one of the first initiatives of the college's new Center for Game and Simulation-Based Learning.
 "Games have shown the potential to transform learners from passive, disinterested knowledge consumers into intrinsically motivated knowledge producers," said David Seelow, director of the Center for Game and Simulation-Based Learning.
-The new game-based initiative will be used in a required course in the master of public administration program and electives in business and technology, health sciences and liberal arts.
-About the Author.
 What role do games play in education?: Brenda Romero insights Online Video Course.
 Gaming and Gamification.
 Game-based e-learning: The next level of staff training.

 Combining the convenience of online learning with just plain fun adds a new dimension to staff training E-learning is taking hold in popularity in many fields, including long-term care.